 - Funeral Expenses: You can claim for the funeral costs, such as flowers and catering.

 - Special Damages: This refers to special damages anticipated like loss of financial support from the deceased to his/her dependents.

 Almost all cycling claim examples will be different.
 If you would like to know more about the exact damages and expenses you can claim, call our team today.

+Who could make No Win No Fee fatal cycling accident claims?
 We can offer a ‘No Win No Fee’ arrangement.
 When you’re dealing with the aftermath of a fatal accident, including the financial and emotional damage this brings, trying to sort out legal representation can be tough.
 It’s why our approach can be so much easier.

 Our ‘No Win No Fee’ arrangement is a Conditional Fee Agreement (CFA).
 This provides you with legal representation for your claims without the high upfront costs that many law firms will charge.
 We take our fees from the final settlement total, diminishing the risk involved in your case and allowing you to focus on other matters at a difficult time.
 Our ‘No Win No Fee’ agreement could be the perfect way in which to seek legal assistance for your compensation claim.

 In almost every case, cycling accident compensation amounts can be hard to estimate.
 With so many unique circumstances and factors to consider, a generic cycle accident compensation calculator is only so much help.
 However, we have listed average bicycle accident claim payouts in the table below.